northdata/api/doc/data-api-userguide/data-api-userguide.md

 Street name and zip code are not required.
 In Germany, company name and city uniquely identify a company (at a given point of time, which is the time of the request).

-Common differences in writing such as uppercase/lowercase, German umlauts and abbrevations will be handled properly.
+Common differences in writing such as uppercase/lowercase, German umlauts and abbreviations will be handled properly.
 All of the following are equivalent:

 ```
 name=1000MIKES AG